Gabriella439/bench/README.md

 # Bench v1.0.1

-Think of this as a more powerful alternative to the `time` command.
-Use this command-line tool to benchmark a command using Haskell's `criterion` library.
+This project provides the `bench` command-line tool, which is a more powerful alternative to the `time` command.
+Use `bench` to benchmark a command using Haskell's `criterion` library.

 Key features: